z3h4/useful-commands/terminologies.md

+# Naming Conventions

+- Pascal Case: `BookClub`
+- Camel Case: `bookClub` (Pascal case requires the first letter to be uppercase, while camel case does not.)
+- Snake Case: `book_club` (where an underscore separates words)
+- Kebab Case: `book-club` (where a dash separates words)

 # MIME type

 - A MIME type is a label used to identify a type of data.
 It is used so software can know how to handle the data.